nikitajajodia/node_api/README.md

 NODE_API

-Build a simple node api very quickly in Node.js, express framework and MongoDB.
+Build a simple API very quickly in Node.js, express framework and MongoDB.